April Fools’ Day: Origin and History

 Ancient cultures, including those as varied as the Romans and the Hindus, celebrated New Year’s Day on or around April 1.
 It closely follows the vernal equinox (March 20th or March 21st.)
 In medieval times, much of Europe celebrated March 25, the Feast of Annunciation, as the beginning of the new year.

 In 1582, Pope Gregory XIII ordered a new calendar (the Gregorian Calendar) to replace the old Julian Calendar.
-The new calendar called for New Year’s Day to be celebrated Jan.
-1. That year, France adopted the reformed calendar and shifted New Year’s day to Jan.
-1. According to a popular explanation, many people either refused to accept the new date, or did not learn about it, and continued to celebrate New Year’s Day on April 1.
+The new calendar called for New Year’s Day to be celebrated on January 1st.
+That year, France adopted the reformed calendar and shifted New Year’s Day to January 1st.
+According to a popular explanation, many people either refused to accept the new date, or did not learn about it, and continued to celebrate New Year’s Day on April 1.
 Other people began to make fun of these traditionalists, sending them on “fool’s errands” or trying to trick them into believing something false.
 Eventually, the practice spread throughout Europe.

 Problems With This Explanation